 For the bodybuilding industry, a 21-pin application connector is available, as standard, in the bulkhead lead-through, so that the bodybuilder can subsequently simply take up signals, without interfering with the standard system.
-The following signals are available:

 NOTE: The power supply before contact (KI.30) is fused via fuse E142.
 The power supply after contact is fused via fuse E163.
 Both the fuses are designed for 25A current.
 Via E142 also other equipment, like rotating beacons, refrigerator, main beam lights etc. are fused.